THE CYPRUS MUKHTARI

 ARABIC IN ORIGIN

-Originally an Arabic concept, A very loose meaning of the word Muhktar translates to ‘the chosen’.
-The original name of Mukhtar became Mukhtari in Cyprus and this type of official was installed in nearly every town and village across the island under Ottoman rule.
-The Mukhtari’s office back then used to include up to four Azades.
-They acted as the Mukhtari’s assistants and they normally consisted of a band of village or town elders.
+Originally an Arabic concept, a very loose meaning of the word Muhktar translates to ‘the chosen’.
+This name became Mukhtari in Cyprus, after this official was installed in nearly every town and village across the island by the Ottomans in 1571.
+The Mukhtari’s office back then was made up of up to four Azades.
+They acted as the Mukhtari’s assistants, and they normally consisted of a band of village or town elders.

 A MULTIFACETED ROLE